DocShadrach/MyReaperScripts/Scripts Creators/README.md

 - The generated script searches for the specified FX on the selected track, ensuring it finds the correct instance.
 Once located, it toggles the bypass state of the FX.
 - The generated script is automatically saved in REAPER's script directory and added to the Action List for future use.

+### Toggle_Mute_Sends_Creator.lua

+This script allows the user to create a custom Lua script that toggles the mute status of the sends on a specified track in REAPER.
+Based on user input, the generated script can mute or unmute either all sends or a specific set of sends by their index on a given track.

+Key Features:

+- User input for specifying the track name and whether to mute all sends or only specific ones.
+- If the track name is left blank, the script will operate on the currently selected track.
+- Allows specifying which send indices to mute/unmute if not applying to all sends.
+- The generated script is automatically saved and added to REAPER's Action List for future access.

+### Toggle_Mute_Sends_Specific-Receive-Names_Creator.lua

+This script allows the user to create a custom Lua script that toggles the mute status of sends based on the names of the receiving tracks.
+It provides control over which sends to mute or unmute depending on the target receiving track names.

+Key Features:

+- User input for specifying the track name, the number of sends, and the names of the receiving tracks.
+- If the track name is left blank, the script will operate on the currently selected track.
+- Mutes or unmutes only the sends directed to specified receiving track names.
+- The generated script is automatically saved and added to REAPER's Action List for future access.

 #### DOWNLOAD ALL: https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FDocShadrach%2FMyReaperScripts%2Ftree%2Fmain%2FScripts%2520Creators